-Forms 9.0.1 has six Save Actions.
-In Sitecore 9.3 however, there are seven.
+Forms in version 9.0.1 has six Save Actions.
+In Sitecore 9.3 however, there are eight.
 Although there aren’t as many at present as Web Forms for Marketers, the likelihood is that more will be added in subsequent updates, but custom save actions can be added to suit business requirements.

 Sitecore 9.3 Forms Save actions